geosolutions-it/geonode-training/GN4/060_GEONODE_PROJ_SAVE_GITHUB.md

-# Save Changes to GitHub
+# Save changes to GitHub

-## Prepare the GeoNode Fork
+## Prepare the GeoNode fork
-- Go to GitHup `https://github.com/GeoNode/geonode` and select the correct version/branch linked to the `geonode-project`
+- Go to GitHub `https://github.com/GeoNode/geonode` and select the correct version/branch linked to the `geonode-project`

 ```shell
 cat requirements.txt